 The study began by collecting information related to rural tourist spots in a small village in the north of Bario known as Pa' Lungan.
 One of the most famous tourist spots here is a megalithic stone known as the Batuh Ritung (Figure 3).
 It is a big type of table stone, which is called batuh nangan in the Kelabit native language.
 Although unique in the community, the structure of the Batuh Ritung's is akin to Stonehenge in the United Kingdom.
 Similar stone formations - with the stones overlapping on top of others - have also been identified among the Ngorek people and other close-kin ethnics of Central Northern Borneo.
 Most table stones were erected for funeral purposes, specifically to mark or to cover the top of the grave.
-In Kelabit culture, the table stones were also built by the people in the past to honour or memorialise a noble individual at the time, besides also acting as their second burial site (Harrisson 1974; Hitchner et al. 2009; Janowski 2012).
-Indeed, according to local folklore, this megalith was erected to commemorate a noble individual, as well as his wife.
+In Kelabit culture, the table stones were also built by the people in the past to honor or memorialize a noble individual at the time, besides also acting as their second burial site (Harrison, 1974; Hitchner, 2009; Sellato, 2016; Janowski, 2003).
+Indeed, according to local folklore, this megalith was erected to commemorate a novel individual, as well as his wife.
 Information related to this megalithic stone is included in the creation of ID-MAP, which aims to promote the transmission of tourism information from rural areas to the public.
-However, the methods of collecting, analysing and presenting this information need to be adapted to the technology and internet access facilities that are available today.
-Although internet connectivity infrastructures have improved, and the level of use is also high either in developed or developing countries, the digital divide between urban and rural areas remains wide (Lembani et al. 2020; Onitsuka, Hidayat and Huang 2018).
+However, the methods of collecting, analyzing, and presenting this information need to be adapted to the technology and internet access facilities that are available today.
+Although internet connectivity infrastructures have improved, and the level of use is also high either in developed or developing countries, the digital divide between urban and rural areas remains wide (Lembani et al., 2020; Onitsuka, Hidavat & Huang, 2018).
 Despite such efforts and improved internet access, there are still some areas, especially in the rural areas of Sarawak, which are falling behind in this regard.
 Furthermore, providing this facility can be very costly.
 Previous studies have shown that the availability of infrastructure and resources is only the preliminary step in the digital entry process.
-Therefore, it is also important to consider several other factors such as motivation, needs, culture, and even social context for this purpose (Erdiaw-Kwasie and Alam 2016; Suwana 2017).
+Therefore, it is also important to consider several other factors such as motivation, needs, culture, and even social context for this purpose (Erdiaw-Kwasie & Alam, 2016; Suwana, 2017).